 If you don´t specify a date or a time, your track will be filed with the current date and time.
 You can specify a different date or time in the format D-MMM-YY HH:mm (omit the time or the date if either one is not needed).
 The time format HH:mm is 24 hours.
 If you file a track for the last seven days, you can use the following shortcuts for the date: today, yest, yesterday, mon, tue, wed, thu, fri, sat, sun.

 Submit your track by pressing ENTER or clicking/touching the Submit button.

 Tracks are being displayed in two ways: as an ordered table, where the most recent activities are listed at the top, and as a chart, which will visualize all tracks that are contained in the ordered table.

-In the chart you can filter down further and hide away those tracks you are currently not interested in.
+In the chart, you can filter down further and hide away those tracks you are currently not interested in.
 The filter controls visualize the total duration of your tracks, as well as the sum for any other unit that you collected.
-There is one special case for your own units - if the unit contains a slash (/), like in km/h, which means kilometers per hour, the units are not simply summed up but the average is being calculated.
+There is one particular case for your units - if the unit contains a slash (/), like in km/h, which means kilometers per hour, the units are not merely summed up, but the average is being calculated.
 All figures are only for the currently filtered tracks.